Carrie Yamaoka: Biography

 Yamaoka was born in 1957 in Glen Cove, New York.
 She grew up in a suburb of New York City, where her family was the only family of color.
 Two of her grandparents immigrated to the United States from Japan in the 1800s, and another in the early 1910s.

 When she was age twelve, her mother moved the family to Tokyo, where Yamaoka spent her teenage years.

 Art and activism

 In 1978, Yamaoka met Joy Episalla, who became her partner in both art and life.

 In 1979, Yamaoka graduated with a Bachelor of Arts degree from Wesleyan University, located in Middletown, Connecticut.

-Yamaoka began exhibiting her work in the 1980s after retuning to New York City.
+Yamaoka began exhibiting her work in the 1980s after returning to New York City.
 Coming of age in the city during the AIDS pandemic left a significant impact on her as an artist.

 In 1991, she became a founding member of the queer art collective "fierce pussy".